jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] TRUE
 ```

+As it sounds, when using `|` either of the conditions (there can be as many conditions as we want) can be true for it to return `TRUE`.

+Condition 1 & Condition 2

 ```r
 2 == 3 & 2 > 1
 #> [1] FALSE
 ```

+For `&`, all of the conditions must be true.
+If even one condition is not true it will return `FALSE`.

 ## Subsetting a data.frame